atharva-keny-0812/PopulationSynthesis/README.md

-# Population Synthesizer using Hidden Markov Models
+# Population Synthesizer using Hidden Markov Models and Gibbs Sampling

 Population synthesis is a vital component in various fields like urban planning, transportation modeling, and public health research, providing realistic demographic profiles for simulation and analysis.
 This project introduces the development of a population synthesizer leveraging Hidden Markov Models (HMMs), a statistical technique used for generating synthetic data from limited survey data.